 - 1. Push the FX button to display the FX screen. - 2.
-Touch one of the effects in the lower corners of the screen to select it.
+Touch the FX1 or FX2 box in a lower corner of the screen to select it.
 The currently selected effect is highlighted pink. - 3.
 Push INFO to display the effect parameters screen for the selected effect. - 4.
 Turn the knobs to adjust the effect parameters.
 You will hear the impact of the parameter changes in real time.
 Here are the available effect parameters: